uktrade/jupyters3/README.md

 - Uploading arbitrary files, such as JPEGs, and viewing them in Jupyter or downloading them, works.

 - Copying and renaming files don't download or re-upload object data from or to S3.
 "PUT Object - Copy" is used instead.

-- Requests to S3 are host-style, using a custom domain for the bucket, rather than path-style.

 - Authentication from EC2 instances using roles is not supported, but authentication using roles from ECS containers _is_ supported.